mie-lab/trackintel/ASV-BENCHMARKING.md

 Summarised below are the steps required to run the asv benchmark on a new computer.

 1. Clone trackintel and checkout to master.
 Add the trackintel root to python path

->(**For testing purposes only,** clone the abcnishant007/trackintel and checkout to `asv-trackintel` branch).
-*@Ye, we need to edit this line after pull request is approved. *

 2. Download the larger geolife data from [this branch](https://github.com/abcnishant007/trackintel/tree/benchmark-files) and place it inside `tests/data/geolife_long_10_MB`.
 This dataset will not be used by default.
 The dataset option is hardcoded in the benchmark files as shown below: https://github.com/abcnishant007/trackintel/blob/7b8c2ee2f12d98b59578cd0519aae6a5240ade4c/benchmarks/preprocessing_benchmarks.py#L6-L7